Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Introduction

-In literature, bio-inspired control methods have been studied for the control design of rigid robots' locomotion, including bipedal \cite{mori2004reinforcement, endo2008learning, nassour2014multi, dzeladini2018cpg} and serpentine locomotion \cite{crespi2005swimming, crespi2008online, ryu2010locomotion, bing2017towards, wang2017cpg, bing2019end}.
+In literature, bio-inspired control methods have been studied for the control design of rigid robots' locomotion, including legged\cite{mori2004reinforcement, endo2008learning, nassour2014multi, dzeladini2018cpg, 8585406} and serpentine locomotion \cite{crespi2005swimming, crespi2008online, ryu2010locomotion, bing2017towards, wang2017cpg, bing2019end}.
 The general approach is to generate motion patterns mimicking animals' behaviors and then track these trajectories with a closed-loop control design.
-In \cite{ijspeert2008central}, the authors developed a trajectory generator for a rigid salamander robot using Kuramoto \acp{cpg} and used low-level PD controllers to track the desired motion trajectories generated by the oscillator.
-Ryu \etal \cite{ryu2010locomotion} established the velocity control \ac{cpg} by adapting its frequency parameter with additional linear dynamics.
+In \cite{ijspeert2008central}, the authors developed a trajectory generator for a rigid salamander robot using Kuramoto CPGs and used low-level PD controllers to track the desired motion trajectories generated by the oscillator.
+Ryu \etal \cite{ryu2010locomotion} established the velocity control CPG by adapting its frequency parameter with additional linear dynamics.
 In \cite{wang2017cpg}, the authors introduced a control loop that adjusts the oscillation patterns including frequency, amplitude, and phase of the oscillation for adapting to the changes in the terrain.
-Their result shows the advantage of the Hopf oscillator on the direct access to the oscillation patterns for different locomotion purposes.
-However, this work has not provided a way to maneuver the oscillation patterns autonomously.
+Their results show the advantage of the Hopf oscillator on the direct access to the oscillation patterns for different locomotion purposes.
 In \cite{6420917}, the Matsuoka oscillator is combined with the amplitude modulation method to realize steering control of a rigid snake robot.
-Sartoretti \etal \cite{8755279} proposed a decentralized approach, where each actuator of an articulated rigid snake robot is controlled independently by a \ac{nn} controller learned with an end-to-end \ac{rl} algorithm.
-Another recent work \cite{bing2019end} employed a \ac{snn} under the regulation of \ac{rstdp} to map visual information into wave parameters of a phase-amplitude \ac{cpg} net, which generates desired oscillating patterns to locomote a rigid snake robot chasing a red ball.
+However, these approaches have not provided a way to maneuver the oscillation patterns intelligently.
+Recent work has combined learning-based method and CPG systems for control of rigid robotic systems.
+Sartoretti \etal \cite{8755279} proposed a decentralized approach, where each actuator of an articulated rigid snake robot is controlled independently by a neural network (NN) controller learned with an end-to-end RL algorithm.
+Another recent work \cite{bing2019end} employed a spiking neural net (SNN) under the regulation of reward-modulated spike-timing-dependent plasticity (R-STDP) to map visual information into wave parameters of a phase-amplitude CPG net, which generates desired oscillating patterns to locomote a rigid snake robot chasing a red ball.
+The similar idea of combining learning and CPG is also investigated in the legged robot.
+Tran \etal \cite{8585406} employed a Q-learning selector to make decision on switching among different CPG patterns in a disturbance recovery task during bipedal locomotion.
+In \cite{9932888}, the authors proposed a CPG-RL method that directly learns the neural oscillator's intrinsic amplitude and frequency, and coordinate the decoupled oscillator network to control the legged locomotion of a quadruped robot.